hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 it is ground-breaking in more than one respect.

 The part I want to talk about is not about one persons gifts, however.
-I want to talk about an algorithm that implements an extremely capable pattern matching system in 38—admittedly very dense—lines.
+I want to talk about an algorithm that implements a very capable pattern matching system in 38—admittedly very dense—lines.
 I didn't understand what it meant the first time I read the paper, and the second time it completely blew my mind.
 In this post, I want to attempt to walk you through the original source, which I do